 Buru Energy invests in strategic environmental projects to better understand the Canning Basin environment and ensure out activities are undertaken in an environmentally sustainable manner.

-To understand the environment and support sound decision making and environmental assessments, Buru Energy invests in strategic environmental projects across the Canning Basin.
 Not only does this contribute important knowledge to this sparsely populated and under-studied area, it allows us to better understand the Canning Basin environment and plan our activities to avoid unique or sensitive areas.
 Collected information is made publicly available, contributing to a broader understanding of the region.

 Buru Energy is supporting the following environmental projects: